dp119/py_repo/readme.md

 # <h1> Python Topics

-NOTE: Please refer, below files in same directory python_collectins.py - For all about collections conversions.py - For all about explicit type conversions advanced_functions - For examples on lambda, map, filter, reduce, itertools etc
+NOTE: Please refer, below files in same directory python_collectins.py - For all about collections \n conversions.py - For all about explicit type conversions \n advanced_functions - For examples on lambda, map, filter, reduce, itertools etc \n

 # <h6> Python Language and Python Implementations